In order to make the Credit Union Cherry Blossom Ten Mile Run safe and enjoyable, the following medical guidelines are provided:

 Know your own individual fluid replacement needs.
 You should ascertain how much fluid your body needs during your preparation for the race.
 Don’t become dehydrated.
 Drink adequately for a few days prior to the run.
 Drink up to 16 ounces of fluid 2 hours before the race.
 Gatorade Endurance Formula is the official sports beverage of the Credit Union Cherry Blossom and replenishes sodium and electrolytes lost during the run.
-During the run, drink at a rate close to your sweat rate to account for fluid losses but not so much to gain weight.
+During the run, drink at a rate close to your sweat rate to account for fluid losses but not so much as to gain weight.
 Too much water during the race can cause severe electrolyte problems.
 Gatorade Endurance Formula and water will be available at the race site before the start, at 5 aid stations on the 10 mile course (approximately at 2.5 miles, 4.25 miles, 6 miles, 7.75 miles and 8.85 miles), at one on-course station (at 2 miles) in the 5K, and at the finish areas of both races.

 Recognition of Physical Problems

 While every runner will experience varying degrees of discomfort, significant changes in physical status should be recognized.
 If in doubt, stop to ask for advice.